How to prevent common workplace hearing problems [2025]

 • Experience temporary hearing loss when leaving work

-Several sound-measuring instruments are available to get a more accurate gauge of workspace noise levels, such as the Sound Level Meter App from the National Institute for Occupational Safety and Health (NIOSH), to help reduce occupational noise-induced hearing loss and more.
+Several sound-measuring instruments are available to obtain a more accurate gauge of workspace noise levels, such as the Sound Level Meter App from the National Institute for Occupational Safety and Health (NIOSH), which can help reduce occupational noise-induced hearing loss and other related issues.

-If your workplace is too noisy, here are the common hearing problems you’re up against.
+If workers have increased exposure to loud noises (even loud background noises), here are the common hearing problems they’re up against.

 Occupational noise-induced hearing loss

 Damage to any part of the ear can cause hearing loss.
-If over time you put your hearing at risk, you could suffer from constant buzzing, diminished hearing, several related health issues, or worse – you could lose your hearing permanently.
-And loss of hearing can greatly impact your personal and work life, causing relationship issues and social isolation.
+If, over time, you put your hearing at risk, you could suffer from constant buzzing, diminished hearing, ear infections, several related health issues, or worse – you could lose your hearing permanently.
+And loss of hearing can significantly impact your personal and work life, causing relationship issues and social isolation.

-Here are the most common types of hearing loss that is experienced:
+Here are the most common types of hearing loss that are experienced:

-• Acoustic trauma– A strong, often irreparable loss of hearing after a single short, very high noise exposure or a series of high noise exposures (ex: the sound of a pistol or explosion)
+• Acoustic trauma: A substantial, often irreparable loss of hearing after a single short, very high noise exposure or a series of high noise exposures (ex, the sound of a pistol or explosion)

-• Tinnitus – A very distressing condition, tinnitus (ringing in the ears) is an early sign of hearing damage that can become permanent.
-Caused by prolonged exposure to loud sounds, there is no effective cure for this condition but there is treatment available for easing the symptoms.
+• Tinnitus: A very distressing condition, tinnitus (ringing in the ears) is an early sign of hearing damage that can become permanent.
+Caused by prolonged exposure to loud sounds, there is no effective cure for this condition; however, treatment is available to ease the symptoms.

-• Permanent hearing loss – This arises after long-term periods of high noise exposure without breaks (ex: working in a factory with loud noises for many years).
-The blood supply in the inner ear will be disturbed, which causes irreparable damage to the stereocilia.
+• Permanent hearing loss: This arises after long-term periods of high noise exposure without breaks (ex, working in a factory with loud noises for many years).
+The blood supply to the inner ear will be disrupted, causing irreparable damage to the stereocilia.

 Other health effects of loudness on your ears

-Exposure to high levels of noise do more than damage your hearing – it affects your day-to-day life in other ways.
+Exposure to high levels of noise does more than damage your hearing – it affects your day-to-day life in other ways.

 When at home